 - Advancements in laser skin resurfacing allow healing to occur much more rapidly and with minimal discomfort to the patient.
 In addition, improvements in laser technology have allowed dermatologists to treat people of color safely and effectively.

-Liposuction is a surgical procedure used to remove localized pockets of excess fat that do not respond to diet or exercise.
+- Liposuction is a surgical procedure to remove localized pockets of excess fat that do not respond to diet or exercise.

-- Dermatology is one of the only specialties that includes liposuction training in its residency requirements.
+- Dermatology is one of the only medical specialties that include liposuction training in residency requirements.

 - Some of the aggressive approaches that are not recommended when selecting a physician to perform any kind of liposuction procedure include:

 - Performing multiple procedures during the same surgery.

 - Varicose veins are abnormally swollen or enlarged blood vessels caused by a weakening in the vein’s wall, which often leads to pain and swelling in the leg.